Unit tests, take the wheel

 The problem

-• Coverage is low
+• Coverage is low.

-• The tests are slow and unfocused
+• The tests are unfocused on don’t test the behavior in isolation.

-• They test private methods and implementation details
+• They test implementation details

 • They are brittle